BBC controversies: 2020: Emily Maitlis remarks on the Dominic Cummings coronavirus controversy

-During the COVID-19 lockdown, it emerged that Dominic Cummings, chief adviser to Prime Minister Boris Johnson, had travelled from London to his parents' house in County Durham.
-Cummings defended his actions and received the backing of Johnson, sparking accusations of double standards in the enforcement of the lockdown.
+During the COVID-19 lockdown, it was revealed that Dominic Cummings, chief adviser to Prime Minister Boris Johnson, had travelled from London to his parents' house in County Durham.
+Cummings defended his actions and received Johnson's backing, sparking accusations of double standards in the enforcement of the lockdown.
 On 26 May, Emily Maitlis, host of BBC's Newsnight, delivered a highly critical direct-to-camera piece about the affair, stating that "Dominic Cummings broke the rules, the country can see that, and it's shocked the government cannot...
 He made those who struggled to keep to the rules feel like fools, and has allowed many more to assume they can now flout them.
 The prime minister knows all this, but despite the resignation of one minister, growing unease from his backbenchers, a dramatic early warning from the polls, and a deep national disquiet, Boris Johnson has chosen to ignore it.
 Tonight, we consider what this blind loyalty tells us about the workings of Number 10."
 The piece was criticised as being unduly biased and unsuitable for an impartial broadcaster.
 The BBC later stated that the piece "did not meet our standards of due impartiality".

 2020: Churchill Bengal famine comments

 In 2020, a BBC News at Ten report featured Indian historian Rudrangshu Mukherjee saying that the former British prime minister Winston Churchill was "seen as the precipitator of mass killing" due to allegations of his failure in the Bengal famine of 1943.
 Claims of anti-South Asian racism were also made against Churchill by Oxford University professor Yasmin Khan.

-Historians Tirthankar Roy and James Holland criticised the accuracy of the report.
-The historian Max Hastings also criticised the report for failing to contextualise Churchill's actions and former Panorama journalist Tom Mangold of uncritically endorsing a "woke" view of Churchill as a racist.
+Historians Tirthankar Roy and James Holland criticised the report's accuracy.
+The historian Max Hastings also criticised the report for failing to contextualise Churchill's actions, and former Panorama journalist Tom Mangold for uncritically endorsing a "woke" view of Churchill as a racist.

 2020: Usage of the word 'Nigger' in a news report

 In 2020, a BBC News report included usage of the racial slur nigger.
 18,600 complaints were made, leading the BBC to apologise on 9 August of that year.
-The use of the word was part of a content warning for a following clip.
+The word was part of a content warning for a following clip.

 2021: Coverage of the death of Prince Philip

-In the days following the death of Prince Philip, the BBC received over 100,000 complaints, a record number for British television, accusing BBC of excessive coverage and its perceived attempt to manufacture a largely absent national grief.
+In the days following Prince Philip's death, the BBC received over 100,000 complaints, a record number for British television, accusing it of excessive coverage and its perceived attempt to manufacture a largely absent national grief.